Sharvari

 Sharvari Wagh (born 14 June 1997), known mononymously as Sharvari, is an Indian actress who works in Hindi films.
 She began her career as an assistant director for Luv Ranjan and Sanjay Leela Bhansali in 2015, before making her acting debut with Kabir Khan's war drama series The Forgotten Army - Azaadi Ke Liye (2020).

 Sharvari ventured into films with Yash Raj Films's comedy Bunty Aur Babli 2 (2021), which won her the Filmfare Award for Best Female Debut.
-She achieved her breakthrough with the commercially successful comedy horror film Munjya in 2024.
+She achieved her breakthrough with the commercially successful comedy horror film Munjya in 2024 and has since starred in Imtiaz Ali's romantic drama Main Vaapas Aaunga (2026).

 Early life

 She was born in a Marathi family on 14 June 1997.
 Her parents are Shailesh Wagh, a builder and Namrata Wagh, an architect.
 She studied at Mumbai's The Dadar Parsee Youths Assembly High School and Ruparel College.
-Manohar Joshi, former chief minister of Maharashtra, was her maternal grandfather.
+Manohar Joshi, former Chief Minister of Maharashtra, was her maternal grandfather.